This post may contain affiliate links. Please see my disclosure policy for details.

 5. Don’t worry, not all electricity will be off

-Before I arrived I had this vision of it being really hard to see and navigate around but there are so many candles the whole place is a-glow!
+Before I arrived I had this vision of it is really hard to see and navigate around but there are so many candles the whole place is a-glow!

 Restaurants and bars will still have their electricity going, so don’t worry about not getting decent food – they’re not going THAT traditional (although the service will be delayed, more on that below).